A BRIEF HISTORY OF THE AMERICAN CIVIL WAR

 However the unionists were severely defeated at Fredericksburg on 13 December 1862.
 Robert E. Lee won another brilliant victory at Chancellorsville in May 1863.

 Lee invaded the north again in June 1863.
 The turning point of the American Civil War was at Gettysburg in July 1863.
 The two armies clashed on 1-3 July.
 At first the confederates had some success.
 Eventually, however, they were forced to retreat with heavy losses.
 The south also suffered defeat at Vicksburg on the Mississippi.
 General Grant laid siege to the town and captured it on 4 July 1863.
 From the middle of 1863 the south's fortunes gradually waned.
 In November the south suffered another defeat at Chattanooga.

 In May 1864 both sides suffered heavy losses at the Battle of the Wilderness in Virginia.
 The unionists were unable to capture Petersburg or Richmond for many months.

 Meanwhile, after Chattanooga, General Sherman began to advance through Georgia towards the sea.
 His army entered Atlanta on 3 September 1864.
 On 21 December 1861 Sherman's troops captured Savannah on the coast.
 The confederacy was cut in half.
 Then, in February 1865, Sherman headed north into South Carolina.
 He captured Columbia on 19 February 1865.
 Then he pressed on into North Carolina.

 Further north Robert E. Lee faced increasing pressure from Grant's forces in Virginia.
 On 2 April 1864 the confederates abandoned Petersburg and Richmond.
-Finally on 9 April 1865 Lee surrendered to Grant at Appotomax Court House.
+Finally on 9 April 1865 Lee surrendered to Grant at Appomattox Court House.
 That was effectively the end of the civil war.
 The rest of the confederate forces surrendered soon afterwards.
 Johnston surrendered to Sherman on 18 April and the last confederate army surrendered on 26 May 1865.